krambuhl/ditty-broker/README.md

 # Ditty Broker

-Goal: Connect music by personnel, and create playlists
+> Explore music by personnel, and create playlists interactively